carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 - eqn : for equations
 label is replaced with the chunk label of the code chunk figure/table/equation you want to link to.

-Let's try this out on our paper:

-Find or search for the note: (See Table 1).
-To add a cross reference link we will replace the "Table 1" text with:
+For example, if we were willing to add a crossreference to a certain "Table 1", we would have to replace type with tab and label with table-1.

 ```
 \@ref(tab:table-1)
  ```
  {: .language-r}

-We will replace type with tab and label with table-1.
+Let's try that in our paper!

 > ## CHALLENGE 8.4: Add a Cross Reference to Figure 2
 >